shakey0/CV/README.md

 ## Education

 #### Makers Academy Software & Cloud Engineering Bootcamp (July 2023 to October 2023)
-- Worked collaboratively in a team to create an Airbnb style web app, using Trello tickets and creating GitHub pull requests.
+- Worked collaboratively to create an Airbnb style web app, using Trello tickets, Miro boards and initiating GitHub pull requests.
+- Developed dynamic frontend functionality for web apps, using JavaScript, jQuery, CSS, SCSS, and HTML to meet specific user requirements.
+- Completed multiple user story-driven tasks utilising object-oriented programming techniques in Python with PostgreSQL databases.
+- Constructed class systems in Python using test-driven development principles, including unit testing with unittest.mock.
+- Used Redis, Bcrypt, and various principles to ensure security, implement rate limiting, and prevent various kinds of attacks.
+- Set up CI/CD pipelines in GitHub Actions and Jenkins to build, run tests, and then deploy to AWS or Render.
-- Worked collaboratively in a team on a reliability project to improve reliability and security in a lifelike system.
+- Worked collaboratively on a reliability project to improve reliability and security in a lifelike system on AWS.
-- Worked collaboratively in a team to migrate from a legacy system to our own serverless backend.
+- Worked collaboratively to migrate from a legacy system to our own serverless backend using AWS Lambda, API Gateway, and DynamoDB.
-- Completed user story-driven tasks utilising object-oriented programming techniques.
-- Constructed class systems and backend functionality using test-driven development principles, including unit testing with Mock.
-- Created web apps based on user stories using Flask and a PostregSQL database.
-- Deployed containerised apps using Docker.
+- Deployed containerised applications on AWS and Render using Docker and Docker Hub.
-- Constructed a serverless system to serve a static website using AWS Lambda.
+- Constructed a serverless system to serve a static website using AWS Lambda and API Gateway.
 - Used Terraform to automate the construction of cloud systems on AWS.
 - Conducted security audits using tools such as Bearer, Bandit, and OWASP on codebases to find security vulnerabilities and address them.
-- Used Bcrypt, Redis, and various principles to ensure passwords were handled securely and prevent brute force attacks.

 #### TESOL (Teaching English to Speakers of Other Languages) - XploreAsia - (July 2014 to August 2014)
 - 120 Hour Online Certification